 The lower jaw is incompletely exposed in lateral view; the dentary, angular and surangular are visible (Fig. 3).
 The dentary is very long, approximately as long as the maxilla, with a more or less rectangular, uniformly deep anterior half.
 The dentary symphysis is rather deep.
 As exposed, the depth of the anterior end of the dentary represents ~15% of the lower jaw length.
 The ascending ramus of the dentary forming the coronoid process is hidden by the maxilla.
 The posterior border of the dentary, which sutures to the angular, is irregularly zigzag.
 The dorsal half of the dentary is smooth, but the ventral portion is strongly ornamented with densely arranged short ridges and small tubercles.
 The mandibular sensory canal is indicated by a series of relatively large openings aligned parallel and close to the ventral border of the dentary.
 Dentary teeth are not preserved, but their presence cannot be excluded.
 The angular completes the lower jaw posteroventrally.
 Its surface is ornamented with densely arranged tubercles.
 The surangular is only little exposed, mostly hidden by the maxilla.

 There is moderately large median gular, which is also strongly ornamented with densely arranged tubercles (Fig. 3).
 The shape of the bone is somewhat ovoid, with maximal width at midlength, narrowing anteriorly to a deeply convex anterior border.
 The posterior border is straight.
 Its length is ~38% of the length of the lower jaw.
 As preserved, the width to length ratio of the gular is 0,41, but the actual bone was probably somewhat wider.
 As usual, the gular is followed posteriorly, at both sides of the skull, by the series of branchiostegal bones.
-Although the most anterior branchiostegals are certainly plate-like and relatively broad, the preservation is not good enough to establish their precise shape or number.
+Although the most anterior branchiostegals are certainly plate-like and relatively broad, the preservation is not sufficient to establish their precise shape or number.

 The dermal bones of the pectoral girdle, supracleithrum, cleithrum and postcleithra, present the same ornamentation of densely arranged tubercles as in most of the skull bones (Fig. 3).
 The supracleithrum is dorsoventrally elongated; its exposed surface has a depth to length ratio of ~3.
 The lateral line enters the bone at approximately the middle of the posterior border.
 A series of short longitudinal ridges arranged parallel to each other along the posterior margin of the bone projects beyond the bony plate so that the posterior border of the supracleithrum is serrated, as is the case of the scales.
 The cleithrum is relatively large, but it is poorly preserved, and no details can be described.
 Similarly, the presence of at least two postcleithra is evident, but they are badly preserved.
 The only well-preserved feature is their posterior borders, which show an ornamentation similar to the one described for the posterior border of the supracleithrum.